akobbs/algorithms/src/hashtable/README.md

 ##### Downsides

-If key values are in range `[0, m - 1]`, where `m` is large , storing an array of such size may be impractical or even impossible.
-Moreover, the set of keys actually stored could be so small relative to the `[0, m - 1]` range that most of the space allocated for `T` would be wasted.

-- how to store negative values?
+When the number of keys actually stored is small relative to the total number of possible keys, **hash tables** become an effective alternative to **directly addressing** an array, since a **hash table** typically uses an array of size proportional to the number of keys actually stored.
+Instead of using the key as an array index directly, the array index is computed from the keys.

-- how to use non-integer keys?
+- how to store non-integer keys?

 ###### TODO: